rudijs/oauth2-linkedin/README.md

 Node.js oauth2 Facebook sign in module.

+If you want or need to roll-your-own Facebook login this module with help with the user sign in and get profile.

+Once you have the user's profile, in JSON format, saving it to your database of choice is then up to you.

+## Requirements

+Needs node v12.x or > iojs-v1.x

-This module uses Promises and the author's intended case use is with KoaJS.
+This module uses Promises and Generators.
+The author's intended case use is within KoaJS.

 ## API